 I always love to recommend that couples wear one outfit or item that they already own, and another that they bought new for the engagement session.
 Wearing something you already own is a good idea because it is tried and true and so very YOU.
 You know that it fits well and you will feel confident in that.
-Buying a new outfit or item for the session is fun because it gives you a chance to feel extra special during the session.
-I know I always feel great when I put on a brand new dress.
+Buying a new outfit or item for the engagement session is fun because it gives you a chance to feel extra special during the session.
+I know that I always feel great when I put on a brand new dress.
 If the item is new shoes, try to wear them around the house to break them in before the session.
 Nothing is worse than a blister!

 Is it okay to wear prints?

-I personally love prints, and think they bring a fun element to photos.
+I personally love prints, and think they bring a fun element to engagement photos.
 Don’t be afraid to get playful with prints.
 Just make sure they don’t clash with one another and aren’t too distracting.

 What colors should I wear?

-There’s nothing I love more than a light color palette filled with cream, blush, tan, grey and white.
+There’s nothing I love more than a light and neutral color palette filled with cream, blush, tan, grey and white.
 I think it really helps create light and airy photos.
 But a pop of color can be fun too!
 Just be intentional about it.
 Maybe choose a bright lipstick, scarf, or pants and keep the rest of the palette toned down.